tarantool/doc/doc/contributing/docs/style.rst

         *   -   Don't
             -   Do

-        *   -   Dogs (I have three of them) are my favourite animals.
+        *   -   Dogs (I have three of them) are my favorite animals.
                 Their names are Ace, Bingo and Charm; Charm is the youngest one.

-            -   Dogs are my favourite animals.
+            -   Dogs are my favorite animals.
                 I have three of them.
                 Their names are Ace, Bingo and Charm.
                 Charm is the youngest one.